 Humour does wonders to melt away stress.
 Smiling and laughing is one of the best relaxation techniques, and enjoying yourself can really help your stress levels.
 Try talking with a friend who makes you laugh, or watching a funny TV show.

 If you’re still feeling very stressed every day, it might help to talk to a health professional.
 You could start by seeing your GP, who can help you make a plan for managing stress.
 This might include referring you to another health professional for some specialist support.

 Stress is often the result of trouble with time management or other issues.
 It can help to work with a professional on identifying the issues and coming up with solutions.

-You can find more stress management techniques in our articles on breathing, muscle relaxation and mindfulness.
+You can find more stress management techniques in our activity guides on breathing, muscle relaxation and mindfulness.
 You can also search online for stress management and relaxation apps, books, YouTube videos and so on.